operator-framework/operator-sdk/doc/dev/testing/running-the-tests.md

-# Running the Tests with Operator SDK
+# Running the Operator SDK Tests

 The operator-sdk is automatically tested with a variety of tests anytime a pull request is made.
 The E2E tests ensure that the operator-sdk acts as intended by